juntossomosmais/auth0-samples/README.md

 4. I'm using an Apple M1 chip and receiving weird errors such as `gyp ERR!` from `product-a`.
 What do I do?

 Sadly we're using images that don't support M1 architecture.
 So for this particular case, we recommend you run other products and leave the one that doesn't work aside.

-## Important notice

-You may not see all the projects working here as this is still a work in progress.